oslabs-beta/mlflow-js/.github/README.md

 - createRegisteredModelWithVersion - Creates a new registered model and the frist version of that model
 - updateRegisteredModelDescriptionAndTag - Updates a registered model's description and tags
 - updateAllLatestModelVersion - Updates the latest version of the specified registered model's description, adds a new alias, and tag key/value foro tthat latest version
+- setLatestModelVersionTag - Adds a new tag key/value for the latest version of the specified registered model
+- setLatestModelVersionAlias - Adds an alias for the latest version of the specified registered model
+- updateLatestModelVersion - Updates the description of the latest version of a registered model
+- updateAllModelVersion - Updates the specified version of the specified registered model's description and adds a new alias and tag key/value for that specified version
+- deleteLatestModelVersion - Deletes the latest version of the specified registered model
+- createModelFromRunWithBestMetric - Creates a new model with the specified model name from the run with the best specified metric

 <br>